rvhofwegen/docs/content/howto/mobile/native-builder.md

 ## 3 About the Native Builder

-The Native Builder uses MxBuild, GitHub, and App Center to build your applications.
-The tool automates the configuration of these processes to streamline your app building experience.
-The Native builder allows you to create as many apps on GitHub as possible, as long as they are given unique app names using the `--project-name` parameter (for more information, see the [Commands](#commands) section below).
-Using the `prepare` and `build` command combination, the Native Builder packages your apps by doing the following:
+When you run it and use the `prepare` and `build` commands, the Native Builder packages your apps by doing the following:

 1. Deploys your Mendix project locally.
 2. Creates a new repository using the Mendix native template repository on GitHub named after the app name provided.